-1.3 Outline
+1.3 Outline of this thesis

 First we'll look at what Co-Design is and the problems it tries to solve.
-In Chapter 5 different types of Co-Design approaches are described, and the classifications that can be made.
+In Chapter 4.3 different types of Co-Design approaches are described, and the classifications that can be made.
 It turns out that the paradigms, the computational models, are very important.
 They are directly related to the paradigm shift.
-Chapter 6 describes computational models that are commonly used to model (parts of) systems.
+Chapter 5 describes computational models that are commonly used to model (parts of) systems.

 A single paradigm approach has serious disadvantages so various hybrid models have been proposed in literature.
-In Chapter 7 existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
+In Chapter 6 existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
 Per method we'll look at some case studies to get a better view of how the multi-paradigm modelling works and how well it can be applied.
-In Chapter 8 the pro's and contra's of the investigated heterogeneous methods will be discussed.
+In Chapter 7 the pro's and contra's of the investigated heterogeneous methods will be discussed.